 If you happen to next to a smoker and are worried about the health risks involved in secondhand smoking, you need to talk to that person and work out a peaceful solution as much as possible.
 Most apartment buildings have strict non-smoking regulations.
 You can ask your landlord to enforce the rules in the building.
-Check out air purifiers for apartments.
+Or you can get a purifier for your apartment.

 Most business establishments and offices have strict policies against smokers.
 This is to ensure that their employees and clients are protected from secondhand smoke.
 In the event that your company does not have any smoking policies, you may need to get in touch with the management and labor organization so that it can rightfully be addressed.